weimin-liu/msiAlign/README.md

     - all: all compounds listed in "Target cmpds" must be present in the spectrum, or the spectrum is ignored.
     - any: at least one compound listed in "Target cmpds" must be present in the spectrum, or the spectrum is ignored.
     - user input: based on the compound list (separated by ;) provided by the user, the spectrum is ignored if **any** of the listed compounds are not present.
+  - Dynamic spot averaging: dynamically adjusting the spot size to ensure a minimum number of spectra are averaged instead of dropping them.
+    - MSI res (um): the resolution of the MSI data in microns
+    - Max extra rows: the maximum number of rows to add to the spot size to ensure the minimum number of spectra are averaged.
+If the number of spectra is still below the minimum after adding the maximum number of rows, all spectra within the horizon are ignored.

 ## Useful Functions
 - **Save/Load Canvas**: Save workspace via `File > Save Workspace` (JSON file), reload with `File > Load Workspace`.